 Family Fun in Fort Worth

 This hands-on museum is great for kids of all ages.
-You’ll find a dinosaur dig, artifacts from the Space Race and Space Shuttle, the 9/11 Tribute, and special interactive exhibits that change throughout the year.
+You’ll find a dinosaur dig, artifacts from the Space Race and Space Shuttle, the 9/11 Tribute, Cattle Raisers Museum and special interactive exhibits that change throughout the year.

-Visitors can also travel through the universe at the Noble Planetarium or catch a movie on the rounded 8-story screen.
+Visitors can also travel through the universe at the Noble Planetarium or catch a movie on the rounded 8-story screen at the Omni Theater.

 Fort Worth Zoo